AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 The kickstart to AEM Screens demonstrates how to set up and run an AEM Screens project.
 It walks you through setting up a basic digital signage experience and adding content such as assets and/or videos to each channel and further publishing the content to an AEM Screens player.

 >[!NOTE]
->Before you start working on the project details, make sure you have installed the latest Feature Pack for AEM Screens.
+>Before working on the project details, make sure you have installed the latest Feature Pack for AEM Screens.
 You can download the latest feature pack from the [Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) using your Adobe ID.

 ## Prerequisites {#prerequisites}